 Super Mario Bros.: The Lost Levels is a curious thing.
 On the one hand, it is one of the toughest games of its time and feels more like a fan mod than an actual sequel to Super Mario Bros., and on the other, the game is a lot of fun.

 First, let’s dispel the myth that this game wasn’t released over here due to it being too hard – remember that games like Ninja Gaiden and Mega Man were huge hits and equally very tough.
 This game wasn’t released here because by the time we were ready for a Super Mario Bros.
 2, the game looked outdated.

 The decision to make an entirely new Super Mario Bros 2 for us western gamers (based on the Japanese game Doki Doki Panic) was the right choice.
 Not only did our version of Super Mario Bros.
 2 look better, but it also gave Mario and co distinct personalities and helped define the Super Mario universe.

-This creates some tense moments as you try to avoid enemies and pit falls as well as these deadly mushrooms, and such evil design doesn’t stop there.
-One of the key hall marks of the original game was getting to warp pipes to help advance your progress, yet Nintendo have added warp pipes within The Lost Levels that take you back to the beginning of the game.
+This creates some tense moments as you try to avoid enemies and pitfalls as well as these deadly mushrooms, and such evil design doesn’t stop there.
+One of the key hallmarks of the original game was getting to warp pipes to help advance your progress, yet Nintendo has added warp pipes within Super Mario Bros.: The Lost Levels that take you back to the beginning of the game.

 I like Super Mario Bros.: The Lost Levels and it’s a good game in its own right, but I think we got the better Super Mario Bros 2 overall…